Description

 Ticks are very small mites.
 Their bites can easily go unnoticed.

-Infected animals generally do not show any symptoms.
+Infected animals (wild and domestic) generally do not show any symptoms.
 If there are signs of the disease, they vary in severity and present differently depending on the species.

-Generally, kidney damage (nephritis) and lameness caused by joint pain that alternates between each leg is observed.
+Kidney damage (nephritis) and lameness caused by joint pain that alternates between each leg is observed in some domestic animals.
 Sometimes, a fever, fatigue, appetite loss, a lack of energy and swollen lymph nodes may occur.

 A skin rash can expand around the site of the tick bite.
 It’s rarely visible under an animal’s fur.